curryc2/Halibut_BioEcon/R/README.md

 Script Name                                | Description
 -------------------------------------------|-----------------------------------------
-1.	fisheryFootPrint_plus.R                | Series of functions to calculate selectivity, maturation schedules, weight@age, length@age, ect.
+fisheryFootPrint_plus.R                    | Series of functions to calculate selectivity, maturation schedules, weight@age, length@age, ect.
 Original versions of these functions may be found on Steve's [github](https://github.com/seastateinc/fisheryFootprint).
-2. Halibut_Plot_Fxns.R                    | Series of functions to plot different biological and fishery parameters by sex and age.
+Halibut_Plot_Fxns.R                        | Series of functions to plot different biological and fishery parameters by sex and age. beverton-holt-recruit.R                    | Beverton-Holt recruitment function parameterized with steepness. ricker-recruit.R                           | Ricker recruitment function parameterizied with steepness.

 Credit:
 =============